Continuing & Community Education at CCEast

 Learn a new skill.
 Get to know your computer.
 Dance.
 Get fit.
 Stretch yourself.
 Do it all without leaving East Lewis County.

-Registration for fall classes is now open.
+Registration for winter classes is now open.
 See days and times below.

 Better Bones & Balance